AviatrixSystems/Docs/HowTos/create_vpc.rst

 ==========================================      ===================
 **Subnet name**                                 **Suggested usage**
 ==========================================      ===================
-Public-gateway-and-firewall-mgmt-1              Use this subnet to launch Aviatrix primary firenet gateway.Use this subnet to launch firewall instance in a DMZ deployment.
+Public-gateway-and-firewall-mgmt-1              Use this subnet to launch Aviatrix primary firenet gateway.
+Use this subnet to launch firewall instance in a DMZ deployment.
 Public-gateway-and-firewall-mgmt-2              Use this subnet to launch Aviatrix backup firenet gateway.
 Use this subnet to launch backup firewall instance in a DMZ deployment.
 Public-FW-ingress-egress-1                      Use this subnet to create an interface on primary firewall instance handles ingress and egress traffic in DMZ deployment.
 Public-FW-ingress-egress-2                      Use this subnet to create an interface on backup firewall instance handles ingress and egress traffic in DMZ deployment.